NRCan/geo_sim_processing/README.md

 For each line and rings composing polygon Sherbend will detect the position of each bend.
 Wang and Müller defined a bend as being as the part of a line which contains a number of susequent vertices, with the inflections angles on all vertices being in opposite sign.
 Figure 1 a show a line, figure 1b the same line with inflexion sign on ech vertice, figure 1 c the same line with the position of the bends.

-* __Calculating adjusted area__
+* __Simplifying bends__
-For each bend Sherbend calculates the adjusted area of each bend with the following formula: *\.75\*A/cmpi* where *A* is the area in map unit of the bend and *cmpi* the compactness index of the bend.
-The copactness index is calculate with *4\*π\*A/(p\*p)* where *A* is the area and *p* is the perimeter of the bend in map unit.
-The compactness vary between \[0..1] with a circle having a value of 1 and an almost flat bend having a value of 0.
-The parameter -d (ex.: -d 4) represent the diameter of a therotical circle that help
+For each bend of a line or polygon ring Sherbend calculates an adjusted area using the following formula: *\.75\*A/cmpi* where *A* is the area in map unit of the bend and *cmpi* the compactness index of the bend.
+The compactness index is calculate using *4\*π\*A/p\*\*2* where *A* is the area and *p* is the perimeter of the bend.
+The compactness index vary between \[0..1] with a circular bend having a value of 1 and an almost flat bend having a value of 0.
+The Sherbend parameter -d (ex.: -d 4) represent the diameter of a therotical circle that permit to define the minimum adjusted area *\.75\*2\*r\*\*2/cmpi* where r is d/2.
+Finally, each bend of a line that are below the minimum adjusted area are than replaced by a straight line

 * __Validating topological relationship__